 She has had a number of refits (and owners) since then, the latest being completed in 2009 at Fairlie Restorations on the Hamble river, UK, and is now available for charter in the Mediterranean where she races competitively in the classic regatta circuit which stretches from France to Corsica, Spain and Italy.
 Hallowe’en was carefully restored to her original lines at the Classic Boat works in Newport, Rhode Island from 1988 to 1991.
 All the sawn English Oak frames were carefully repaired or replaced, the planking using new bronze fastenings made in the museum.
 Following some major works in ‘94/5 in France, she again underwent a transformation in ‘98/9, looking now perhaps better than at any time during her long and eventful life.

 This Fife built cruiser/racer is surely one of the most beautiful yachts on the regatta scene.
-Hallowe’en is very highly recommended to anyone wanting to charter a truly excellent and fast classic wooden sailing yacht.
+Hallowe’en is highly recommended to anyone wanting to charter a truly excellent and fast vintage wooden sailing yacht.
 She is one of the most beautiful Fifes ever built and is still winning the classic regattas whilst at the same time able to make fast passages across the oceans.
-With her new and intelligent deck layout she is able to be sailed by only two people for short deliveries, and can race with six crew, yet maintains all her traditional beauty and charm.
+With her new and intelligent deck layout she is able to be sailed by only two people for short deliveries, and can race with 10 crew, yet maintains all her traditional beauty and charm.